KishorNaik/Sol_OData_Swagger_Support/README.md

 So How can we solve this problem?
 Here is the solution.

 **Note:**
-I hope that you have already downloaded the following swagger nuget package on your existing OData api solution.
+I hope that you have already downloaded the following swagger & Odata nuget package on your existing OData api solution.
 ```
+Microsoft.AspNetCore.OData
+Microsoft.AspNetCore.Mvc.NewtonsoftJson
 Swashbuckle.AspNetCore
 ```